-The Company and Life Sciences Alternative Funding, LLC ("LSAF") originally entered into a loan and security agreement (the "LSAF Loan") on May 11, 2015, which was most recently amended on December 27, 2016.
-In July 2017, the Company entered into a term loan and security agreement in the principal amount of \$16,000 (the "SWK Loan Agreement" or "SWK Loan") with SWK Funding LLC and its partners ("SWK"), as lender and collateral agent.
-The SWK Loan Agreement was fully funded at closing with a five-year term, however, such term may be reduced to four years if certain revenue requirements are not achieved.
-Concurrently with the funding, the Company utilized a portion of the SWK Loan funds as full payment to an affiliate of LSAF to terminate all amounts due to LSAF in connection with the LSAF Loan.
-In total, including previously made principal payments, the Company made payments of \$13,999 to pay-off the LSAF Loan, which also included the previously accrued exit fee, interest paid in kind and other expenses related to the payoff.
-The Company also recorded a loss on early extinguishment of debt during the three and nine months ended September 30, 2017 of \$884 related to the pay-off.
+In July 2017, the Company entered into a term loan and security agreement in the principal amount of \$16,000 (the "SWK Loan Agreement" or "SWK Loan") with SWK Funding LLC and its partners (the "SWK"), as lender and collateral agent.
+The SWK Loan Agreement was fully funded at closing with a five year term, however, such term may be reduced to four years if certain revenue requirements are not achieved.
+Concurrently with the funding, the Company utilized a portion of the SWK Loan funds as full payment to an affiliate of LSAF to terminate all amounts due to LSAF in connection with the LSAF Loan, which loan had a principal balance of \$12,120 at the time of final payment.
+As a result of entering into the SWK Loan Agreement and concurrent retirement of the LSAF Loan, at June 30, 2017, the Company has classified the amounts due as long term on its condensed consolidated balance sheet as of June 30, 2017.

 The SWK Loan bears interest at a variable rate equal to the three-month London Inter-Bank Offered Rate (subject to a minimum of 1.50% and maximum of 3.00%), plus an applicable margin of 10.50%.
 The SWK Loan Agreement permits the Company to pay interest only on the principal amount loaned thereunder for the first six payments (payments are due on a quarterly basis), which interest-only period may be reduced to four payments if the Company does not meet certain minimum revenue requirements.
 Following the interest-only period, the Company will be required to pay interest, plus repayments of the principal amount loaned under the SWK Loan Agreement, in quarterly payments, which shall not exceed \$750 per quarter.
 All amounts owed under the SWK Loan Agreement, including a final fee equal to 5% of the aggregate principal amount loaned thereunder, will be due and payable on July 19, 2022, or if certain revenue requirements are not met, July 19, 2021.
 The Company may elect to prepay all, but not less than all, of the amounts owed under the SWK Loan Agreement prior to the maturity date at any time after July 19, 2019.
 If certain revenue requirements are not met, the Company may be allowed to prepay the loan from July 19, 2018 to July 19, 2019, provided that a prepayment fee equal to 6% of the principal amount of the loan will also be due.
 The Company is also obligated under the SWK Loan Agreement to pay for certain expenses incurred by the SWK Loan Agreement.
-The Company incurred expenses and final fee of approximately \$1,282 in connection with the Loan Agreement.
-The final fee and expenses are being amortized as interest expense over the term of the debt using the interest method and the related liability of \$800 for the final fee is included in accrued expenses (see Note 9) in the accompanying condensed consolidated balance sheet.

-In connection with the SWK Loan Agreement, the Company issued to SWK warrants to purchase up to 415,586 shares of the Company's common stock (the "Lender Warrants") with an exercise price of \$3.08.
-In August 2017, the Company and SWK amended the warrants, to allow for the purchase up to 615,386 warrants with an exercise price of \$2.08.
-The Lender Warrants are exercisable immediately, and have a term of 7 years.
-The Lender Warrants are subject to a cashless exercise feature, with the exercise price and number of shares issuable upon exercise subject to change in connection with stock splits, dividends, reclassifications and other conditions.
-The relative fair value of the Lender Warrants were approximately \$1,046 and was estimated using the Black-Scholes-Merton model with the following assumptions:
+In connection with the SWK Loan Agreement, the Company issued to the SWK Lender warrants to purchase up to 415,586 shares of the Company's common stock (the "Lender Warrants").
+The Lender Warrants are exercisable immediately, have an exercise price of \$3.08 per share and a term of 7 years.
+The SWK Lender Warrants are subject to a cashless exercise feature, with the exercise price and number of shares issuable upon exercise subject to change in connection with stock splits, dividends, reclassifications and other conditions.